Financial Aid Process for Current Students

-Before beginning a FAFSA, students and parents should access their Federal Student Aid personal identification number (PIN).
-If you do not have your PIN, you can request it at www.pin.ed.gov.
-The PIN will allow you to sign the FAFSA electronically and later access a processed FAFSA.
-Please note that the FAFSA must be signed by both the student and a parent, so each person will need a separate Federal Student Aid PIN to sign electronically.
+Before beginning a FAFSA, students and parents should create their own FSA username and password in order to sign the FAFSA electronically and later access a processed FAFSA.
+Your FSA ID# confirms your identity.
+Please note that the FAFSA must be signed by both the student and a parent to be valid.

 Initial financial aid packages will be mailed in early June.

 Official financial need is defined as the Cost of Attendance (COA, total amount of annual educational expenses) minus the student’s Expected Family Contribution (EFC, amount calculated to be met through family financial resources).